 12. Always include a link back to your homepage at the end of the survey.

 13. Be consistent in fields: if you use drop down menus in the beginning, use them throughout.

 14. Design carefully: ensure that no matter what browser, operating system or device, your online form falls into a single view, without any need for scrolling.

 15. Ensure that your online survey software indicates spelling errors and missed required fields (usually highlighted in red).

 16. If there's a problem, then explain why the field is critical and what information participants need to supply.

 Now that you are ready to design your next online form or survey, you should really give our free form creator a try.
-Sign up here.
+Click the button below for a demo!